Electric Chopper Price in India: What You Get at Rs 500, 1,000 & 2,500

 3. Attachments

 Budget choppers include a blade and a bowl.
 Premium models add garlic peelers, egg whiskers, and sometimes spiraliser or slicer attachments.
-These are not gimmicks if you actually use them.
-A garlic peeler saves 2–3 minutes per meal (that is 15+ hours per year if you cook daily), and an egg whisker eliminates the need for a separate tool.
-But if you never whisk eggs or use minimal garlic, you are paying for extras you will not touch.
+These are not gimmicks if you use them.
+A garlic peeler saves 2–3 minutes per meal.
+That adds up over a year of daily cooking.
+An egg whisker also saves you a separate tool.
+But if you never whisk eggs or use little garlic, you pay for extras you will not touch.

 4. Brand and Build Quality

-Unbranded imports from unknown sellers cost 30–50% less but come with no warranty, inconsistent quality control, and zero after-sales support.
+Unbranded imports from unknown sellers cost less.
+But they come with no warranty, patchy quality control and zero after-sales support.
 Branded options from Borosil, Pigeon, Wonderchef, or InstaCuppa include 1-year warranties, customer support, and consistent manufacturing standards.
-The brand premium is Rs 200–500, and it buys you a safety net if something goes wrong.
+The brand premium is Rs 200–500.
+It buys you a safety net if something goes wrong.

 400W motor + 304 SS blades + garlic peeler & egg whisker included